 2. How does WDAC work?

-WDAC uses code integrity policies to define which applications, scripts, and installers can run on a Windows device.
+WDAC offers code integrity policies to define which applications, scripts, and installers are permitted to run on a Windows device.
 It leverages a trusted certificate-based or hash-based approach to verify the authenticity of applications before execution.

 3. How to disable Windows Defender application control?